 One of the largest river cruise ports in Northwestern Europe, Amsterdam was named ‘Cruise Destination of the Year’ several times.

-At this moment the river cruise is welcomed back in the port of Amsterdam.
+At this moment the port is closed for river cruises.
 Port of Amsterdam follows the rules of the Government of the Netherlands.
-Additional measures apply to cruise ships in Amsterdam.

 Amsterdam: the ultimate river cruise destination

 A total of 2,007 river cruise ships called on Amsterdam in 2018, carrying a combined 406,949 passengers.